dogoncouch/logdissect/README-API.md

 - `year` - a 4-digit string
 - `month` - a 2-digit string
 - `day` - a 2-digit string
-- `tstamp` - a 6-digit string with optional decimal places
+- `tstamp` - a 6-digit string with optional decimal and extra places
 - `tzone` - `+` or `-` followed by a 4-digit offset to utc (HHMM)
 - `raw_stamp` - the raw stamp with attributes, as it was parsed
 - `facility` - the log facility